 - Always make sure as the seller, if you are paying for the work, your name goes on the report as the client.
 In our industry, the only entity that can “rely” on the work done in a report we make is the entity that paid for the report.
 If your name is not on the report, you can’t use it, rely on it, or give it to other potential buyers should this sale fall apart.

-If you need an Phase II Environmental Site Assessment, research or testing done on your property or one you are interested in purchasing, give A3 Environmental Consultants a call.
+If you need a Phase 2 ESA, research or testing done on your property or one you are interested in purchasing, give A3 Environmental Consultants a call.
 We’ll get your project done with the utmost in confidentiality, we’ll meet or exceed ASTM Standard E1903-19 on any sort of commercial or industrial property.
 Our Assessments meet the requirements of all lenders and government agencies such as the Small Business Administration (SBA), Housing and Urban Development (HUD) and the United States Department of Agriculture (USDA).
 A3 Environmental Consultants can be reached at (888) 405-1742 or by email at Info@A3E.com.